 Indeed, past research on loneliness has found that lonely people are more likely to engage in imaginary social interactions, nostalgic reminiscences, and hypothetical conversations, and are also more likely to treat pets like people.

-So lonely: why studying loneliness matters
+Look at all the lonely people: why studying loneliness matters

 Researchers are increasingly recognizing loneliness as a major health problem.
 A recent study, for example, found that loneliness has more than doubled among older people since the Covid-19 pandemic began.